 - Destructive Saviour: When King Radical attacks with a Humongous Mecha made from the city of Cumberland, and she ends up in the cockpit of another mecha, she responds by attacking King Radical, endangering the people stuck inside Radical's mecha.
 (She learns to pilot it with more skill later).

 - Eyepatch of Power: She has one covering her left eye.

 - Good Is Not Soft: If you've wronged her or endangered the country, expect no mercy.

 - Improvised Weapon: Took out three secret service agents with a flagpole.

 - Our Presidents Are Different: She is a woman president, unlike any real life U.S. president as of when her character is introduced, so she's President Minority.
 Bonus points for being Ambiguously Brown.
-She's also got President Action going on, between the Eyepatch of Power and the epaulets and the fact that she piloted a Giant Mecha dinosaur made out of military vehicles against Cumberland, which has been transformed into a Giant Mecha.
+She's also got President Action going on, between the Eyepatch of Power and the epaulets and the fact that she piloted a Humongous Mecha dinosaur made out of military vehicles against Cumberland, which has been transformed into a Humongous Mecha.
 She originally wanted to pilot a giant mechanical George Washington, but it was never finished thanks to Obstructive Bureaucrats.

 - Put on a Bus: Became trapped in the Nega-zone due to King Radical's intervention and scheming.